Theoretical Foundations of Deep Selective State-Space Models: Expressivity of Linear CDEs

 \subsection{Chaining Diagonal CDEs}

 Fortunately it is possible to re-gain expressivity without sacrificing the computational advantages of diagonal schemes through \emph{chaining}.
-This means driving a new linear CDE by the solution of a previous linear CDE, and repeating this procedure $K$ times.
-With this procedure, one can recover signature entries up to depth $K$ with complexity $\mathcal{O}(KLN)$.
+This means driving a new Linear CDE by the solution of a previous Linear CDE, and repeating this procedure $K$ times (\emph{cf.} Appendix \ref{app:sect:chaining}).